 Ever wonder about the names of winter fruits, you can read about that in the guide and our favorite Mandarins are one of those fruits.

 • Satsumas (a personal favorite) These are the juiciest of the Mandarins and usually the fruit that you find canned.
 The thin, leathery skin is easy to peel.
-These fruits are in season from October - February and are grown in Northern California and Southeastern U.S. With their sweet flavor and juiciness, Satsumas are not only perfect for snacking but can be added to both sweet and savory baked goods, dishes and drinks.
-Satsumas bruise easily so they don't travel well and are really found in more local growing areas.
+These fruits are in season from October – February and are grown in Northern California and Southeastern U.S. With their sweet flavor and juiciness, Satsumas are not only perfect for snacking but can be added to both sweet and savory baked goods, dishes and drinks.
+Satsumas bruise easily, so they don’t travel well.
+They are really found in more local growing areas.

-• Clementines - Known as Cuties or Smarties by their brand names, they are the smallest and sweetest of the Mandarins.
-These tiny little seedless fruits can be found in bags in the markets and make a great snack.
+• Clementines—Known by their brand names as Cuties or Smarties, they are the smallest and sweetest of the Mandarins.
+These tiny seedless fruits can be found in bags in the markets and make a great snack.

-• Tangerines - Honey Tangerines are the most popular.
-They are in season from January through April, this super juicy fruit contains some seeds with a thicker bright orange-colored peel that is less sweet and a bit more tart.
+• Tangerines—Honey Tangerines are the most popular.
+They are in season from January through April.
+This super juicy fruit contains some seeds and has a thicker, bright orange-colored peel that is less sweet and a bit more tart.

 Step 1.
 Start by zesting the mandarins over the sugar with a Microplane citrus zester, then mix the zest and sugar together.
 Mixing the zest in the sugar brings out the oils in the mandarin zest and flavors the sugar in a glorious way.